Technaxx TX-165 Birdcam review

 Who hasn’t looked at a bird feeder and thought “I wonder if I can stick a camera in a bird’s face?”
 Well, you can.
 The Technaxx TX-165 is a trail camera with a bird feeder built around it.

-TL;DR – photos meh, videos pretty good and may be worth it, very inconsistent recording.
+TL;DR – photos meh, videos pretty good and may be worth it, very inconsistent recording, squirrels destroyed the thing that keeps the seeds in.

 Over the course of the pandemic our bird/squirrel feeders provided a whole lot of entertainment.
 So much so that I slapped in a security camera so I could take them into the office / let coworkers watch the live stream of squirrels defeating yet another attempt to keep them from the birdseed.